Helping You Plan For What The Future Holds

-Susana Lannik’s extensive background in long-term care planning and practical life experience are an advantage in helping seniors and their families plan effectively at these times.
+Susana Lannik’s extensive background in long-term care planning and practical life experience is an advantage in helping seniors and their families plan effectively at these times.

 It is important to know that nursing home care is no longer the only option for aging seniors.
-At Lannik Law we carefully examine every client’s particular situation to determine all of the available options and suggest the best action plan for everyone involved in a senior’s care.
-Often the best option is in-home care where a senior can retain the life style he or she is accustomed to.
+At Lannik Law, LLC, we carefully examine every client’s particular situation to determine all the available options and suggest the best action plan for everyone involved in a senior’s care.
+Often the best option is in-home care where your elderly loved one can retain the lifestyle he or she is accustomed to.

-However if a senior’s current situation necessitates a move to an assisted living facility, we work with families to make these arrangements.
-Similarly if a senior’s physical, emotional or psychological needs require a move to a nursing home, we will guide you to locate the home that best provides for your loved ones needs.
+However, if your loved one needs to be moved to an assisted living facility, we will work with you to make these arrangements.
+Similarly, if you believe your loved one would be better cared for in a nursing home because of their emotional or physical health, or psychological needs, we will guide you through the process of locating a home that best provides for your loved one’s needs.

 Take steps now to protect your interests.
 You are working hard to build your life, and we will work hard to ensure that your legacy remains intact.
-For more information or to schedule your free consultation, please call Lannik Law at (617) 431-2669 or email us today, Info@LannikLaw.com.
+If you would like to speak to us about elder planning, call our Newton office at 617-485-0193 or send us an email to get started.